-Through Silver Dollar City Foundation’s Hope Grants, local communities rejoice in renewed hope for their students and parents struggling to see the light.
+Through Silver Dollar City Foundation’s Hope Grants, local communities are creating hope for their students and parents struggling to see the light.

-Fourteen school districts in Stone and Taney counties have received more than $350,000 over the past two years to address life’s hardships such as food scarcity and lack of early childhood education.
+Fourteen school districts in Stone and Taney counties have received more than $350,000 over the past two years to address life’s hardships such as food insecurities, parental engagement, lack of daycare providers and early childhood education opportunities.

-Take a look at a few of this year’s recipients to learn how our grants serve as that beacon of light to overcome hopelessness.
+Take a look at a few of this year’s recipients to learn how Hope Grants are serving as that beacon of light to overcome hopelessness.

-While Kirbyville’s Preschool has been part of the community for many years, it was not operating at full enrollment because parents struggled to afford the $14/day tuition.
+While Kirbyville’s Preschool has been part of the community for many years, it was not operating at full enrollment as many parents struggled to pay the $14 a day fee.

-The $15,000 Hope Grant helped fill the backpacks with easy-to-prepare meals such as macaroni & cheese cups, fruit cups, granola bars, soups, and cereal.
+The $15,000 Hope Grant helped fill the backpacks with easy-to-prepare meals such as macaroni and cheese, fruit cups, granola bars, soup, and cereal.
 Thanks to the grant, all 420 students on the list were able to take home a backpack of food each weekend.

-The security of a uniformed officer being present at school provides tremendous hope to students, yet small school districts in Stone County cannot afford the expense of a school resource officer.
-The Galena district secured a $15,000 Hope Grant to equip and train an officer.
+The security of a uniformed officer at school provides tremendous hope and a sense of security to students.
+Many small school districts however cannot afford the expense of a school resource officer.
+Using a $15,000 Hope Grant, Galena School District is filling that need, using the funds to equip and train an officer.

-Creating this environment of safety eases fears of “what if” that were present in the community before the officer arrived, and that gives parents tremendous hope and peace as they send their children to school.
+Creating this environment of safety eases fears and that gives parents tremendous hope and peace as they send their children to school.